 ARTICLE 6.
-To see if the Town will vote to transfer the care, custody and control of the parcel of land located off Worcester Road and described in a deed recorded with the Worcester North District Registry of Deeds in Book 8984, Page 217, from the Conservation Commission for the purposes set forth in the vote taken under Article 41 of the May 6, 2017 Town Meeting to the Hager Park Commission for the foregoing purposes, or act in relation thereto.
+Voted to transfer the care, custody and control of the parcel of land located off Worcester Road and described in a deed recorded with the Worcester North District Registry of Deeds in Book 8984, Page 217, from the Conservation Commission for the purposes set forth in the vote taken under Article 41 of the May 6, 2017 Town Meeting to the Hager Park Commission for the foregoing purposes.